Contact the Child Benefit Office if you want to complain about the service you’ve received, mistakes they’ve made or unreasonable delays.

 You can also contact your MP and ask them to send your complaint to the Parliamentary and Health Service Ombudsman.

-You may be able to claim reasonable costs (eg for postage, phone calls) if the Child Benefit Office admits they made a mistake - ask them for details.
+You may be able to claim reasonable costs (for example, for postage or phone calls) if the Child Benefit Office admits they made a mistake - ask them for details.